harness/developer-hub/docs/continuous-delivery/gitops/harness-git-ops-basics.md

 A service represents your microservices and other workloads logically.
 A Service is a logical entity to be deployed, monitored, or changed independently.

-You can create or select services from an account, org, and project level.
-Account level services need account level connectors.
-Similarly, org and project level services need org and project level connectors respectively.
+You can create or select services from an account, organization, and project level.

+An account level service can only reference connectors for the manifests and artifacts within the account.
+These services are global and cannot have dependencies at a lower hierarchy level.

 For more information, go to [Services and environments overview](/docs/continuous-delivery/get-started/services-and-environments-overview).